 Hands down one of the best things I’ve done in ALL my Australian travels is camp on an island in the Whitsundays.
 A couple years ago I pitched my tent on South Molle Island and had the whole thing to myself for two days.
 It was absolutely glorious.

 You can do the same by booking a boat transfer and permit and even all your camping gear through Scamper.
 They can drop you off at a number of different island campsites, including one on Whitehaven Beach (!!).
-Transfers range from AU$65-160 return.
+Transfers range from AU$90-210 return and include the following islands:

 Stand-Up Paddleboarding